sillevl/course-databases/data-exchange-formats/xml.md

 * XBRL: Extensible Business Reporting Language
 * …

-Next generation of web is build on XML foundation, enabling more sophisticated web based applications XML allows you to assign meaning to what would otherwise be random pieces of data
+In the past, XHTML was used to build the web enabling more sophisticated web based applications.
+XML allows you to assign meaning to what would otherwise be random pieces of data.

 ## Viewing and editing XML

-.xml filename extension
-Formatting and displaying is application specific Browsers can show XML
+XML files use the `.xml` filename extension.
+Formatting and displaying XML files is application specific.
+XML is mostly parsed in software.
+Some software exist to browse and display XML.
-* Brower specific built-in style sheet
+* Browsers can show XML, they use a specific built-in style sheet to give

-Microsoft XML viewer
+* Microsoft XML viewer
-Microsoft Excel
+* Microsoft Excel

-Tree structure
+Most software packages will display XML in a tree like structure:
 * Like file system
 * Show or collapse
-* container elements
+* Container elements

 ## Doctype

-`DOCTYPE`
+XML uses a DocType to define the type of the document.
+The Doctype also contains information about:
-* Name of the root element that specifies the DTD
+* The name of the root element that specifies the DTD
 * SYSTEM keyword, denotating an external DTD
 * DTD filename and location

-DTD=Document Type Definition
+DTD = Document Type Definition

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>